GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### No-Migration Recycle
 When responding to a production incident with a config change, or otherwise in a hurry, you might want to recycle without waiting for a migration instance.
-1. Recycle the boxes without a migration instance
+1. Recycle the instances without a migration instance:
 ```bash
 aws-vault exec prod-power -- ./bin/asg-recycle prod idp --skip-migration
 ```

-1. In production, remove old IdP instances afterward
+1. In production, remove old IdP instances after a 15 minute waiting period:
 ```bash
 aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL
 ```